-En español l The health care law helps people with moderate incomes by opening up new options for getting health coverage.
+En español l The health care law helps people with moderate income by providing new options for getting health coverage.
 If you don’t have insurance, there’s a new way to get health insurance for you and your family through the Health Insurance Marketplace.
-Financial help may also be available.
+Financial help may also be available depending on your income.

 - If you need health insurance because your employer doesn’t make it available, you are self-employed or not working, or you have been denied coverage, you can shop in the Health Insurance Marketplace in your state.

-- You may be able to get financial help to help pay for the health insurance you buy in the marketplace.
-The amount of help you can get depends on your income.
+- Depending on your income, you may be able to get financial help to cover some of the cost for health insurance you buy in the marketplace.

-- People shopping in the exchange will be able to pick among several levels of health coverage.
+- People shopping in the marketplace will be able to pick among several levels of health coverage.
 This will allow you to find a plan that works best for you and your budget.

-- All health insurance plans in the exchange must cover essential benefits, including hospitalization, medical care, mental health services, prescription drugs and rehabilitation services.
+- Health insurance plans in the marketplace must cover essential benefits, including hospitalization, medical care, mental health services, prescription drugs and rehabilitation services, among other benefits.

-- You’ll also be able to get insurance outside the marketplace regardless of your health status, but you won’t be able to get tax credits there.
+- You’ll also be able to get insurance outside the marketplace regardless of your health status, but you won’t be able to get financial help there.

-- All health insurance plans can no longer put lifetime or annual dollar limits on the benefits you receive.
+- Health insurance plans can no longer put lifetime or annual dollar limits on the covered benefits you receive.

-- All health insurance plans must cover more preventive services at no additional cost to you.
+- All health insurance plans must cover more preventive services.

 It’s time to learn more about the health care law.
 Go to www.HealthLawAnswers.org